 In accordance with these requirements, where quality management system audits to MDR/IVDR are performed using alternative methods based on ICT, at least a portion of these audits must be performed on-site to cover the manufacturing and other relevant processes, i. e. the audit must be a hybrid audit defined as follows:

-A ‘hybrid audit’ should be understood as an audit at the premises of the manufacturer or their supplier and/or subcontractor with at least one auditor present at the premises and other members of the audit team participating from elsewhere using information and communication technologies (ICT).
+A ‘hybrid audit’ should be understood as an audit on the premises of the manufacturer or its supplier(s) and/or subcontractor(s) with at least one auditor present on the premises and other members of the audit team participating from elsewhere using information and communication technologies (ICT).

 Such hybrid audits undertaken by appropriately qualified staff would satisfy the on-site audit requirements of MDR/IVDR referenced above.